coopdigital/coop-frontend/packages/README.md

 ## Publishing new versions
 If your component is ready to publish commit your files and open a pull request.

+Once approved - switch to master and pull the changes down.

 Creating and publishing new versions is only enabled on the master branch.
 To create and publish new versions, the following needs to be run by a user with write permissions to the @coopdigital npm registry.

 ```shell script